It's barely June, and already Baron Davis has had a lousy summer.

 There is the prickly issue of last season's elimination game, in which Nelson left Davis to assume The Thinker's pose on the bench the entire second half.
 Believe them if they say that incident is over.
 Not so much if they say it's forgotten.

 The part where the young guys play more?
-In one respect, such a change would be good for Davis,
+In one respect, such a change would be good for Davis, who ran himself into the floor last season.
+But settling for fewer wins?
+You have to figure Davis would rather belt-sand his lumberjack beard down to a pencil-thin mustache.

 To borrow a line that Barrack Obama borrowed from someone else: This is Baron's time.
 He's 29, in the prime of his career, a card-carrying difference-maker.
 He's looking for another handful of playoff skins and playing for his next contract.